steam0/pact-guide/README.md

 # Notes for future development of this guide
-- Conways law and how communication is the key to success
 - Introduction discussing what the trouble with microservices is.
 Why is it hard to keep your speed up as an organization and system grow?
 How can you release with confidence.
 - Releasing new versions with confidence
-- Impossible to predict all corner cases of usages
-- > API versioning is a great theory that is awful to implement.
-When building microservices and doing multiple deploys per day developers may risk having to support multiple different API-versions.
-API versioning is great while having regular scheduled system upgrades.
 - Discuss negative sides.
 Why wont this work?
 - CDC For internal use only?
 Why/Why not external use?
 (A tool for external consumers to inform about usage/ An external CDC is not a binding contract but a guideline/information pipeline to the provider)
 - My test doesnt work, whos problem is it?